Jamie1377/EasyA-Consensus-Hackathon---Toronto/README.md

 # EasyA-Consensus-Hackathon---Toronto

+## Educational Disclaimer

+This repository contains code developed for the EasyA Consensus Hackathon in **Toronto, Canada**.
+This project is:
+- **PURELY EDUCATIONAL** and created for learning blockchain development concepts
+- **NOT ASSOCIATED** with any real cryptocurrency trading or financial activities
+- **NO REAL FUNDS** were used or are intended to be used with this codebase
+- **DEVELOPED SOLELY** for demonstration of technical concepts in a hackathon environment

+This project is **NOT** intended for production use or financial applications in the current stage.

+## Project Description
 This project builts based on [the repo from aptos-agent from aptos-labs](https://github.com/aptos-labs/aptos-agent).

 Aptos Agent Backtester: AI/ML-Powered Blockchain Trading Aptos Agent combines machine learning prediction with Aptos blockchain execution for automated trading.
 Features include **technical analysis signals**, on-chain transaction execution, **wallet management**, comprehensive **backtesting**, real-time **portfolio tracking**, and risk management parameters for DeFi traders.